-- 1 in 8 11th graders reported using electronic cigarettes, e-cigarettes or other vaping devices in the past 30 days
+- 1 in 20 11th graders report using electronic cigarettes, e-cigarettes or other vaping devices in the past 30 days

-- 2 in 3 11th graders reported it is fairly easy or very easy to obtain e-cigarettes or vaping devices
+- More than 1 in 2 11th graders report it is fairly easy or very easy to obtain e-cigarettes or vaping devices

 - Nicotine, the highly addictive drug found in cigarettes